Quick Start

 Welcome to Wonderland Engine.
 Please install the Wonderland Editor before continuing with this tutorial.

-You’re presented with an empty project.
+You are presented with a basic project that has VR teleportation set up.
 Pretty boring!
 We should add an asset here.

 On the bottom left you see the “Asset Browser”.
 It shows the contents of the project’s directory.
 All assets for the project should be placed into this directory.